Stuart Forster visits the Quinta da Timpeira homestay in the Douro Valley, Portugal.

 Booking ahead is highly recommended, particularly in the Douro’s harvest time (normally the second and third week in September).

-See the Quinta da Timpeira for more information about the estate.
+See the Quinta da Timpeira website for more information about the estate.

-For information about things to do and see in the Douro Valley, visit the Visit Portugal website.
+The Visit Portugal website has information about things to do and see in the Douro Valley.

 If you enjoyed this post why not sign up for the free Go Eat Do newsletter?
 It’s a hassle-free way of getting links to posts on a monthly basis.